Classroom Management for Students with Autism

 Flexible Seating

-• Variety of Seating Options: Provide different seating options such as wobble stools, floor cushions, or standing desks to accommodate various sensory and focus needs.
+• Variety of Seating Options: Provide seating options such as wobble stools, floor cushions, or standing desks to accommodate various sensory and focus needs.

 Training and Awareness